csoneson/conquer_comparison/README.md

     conquer:latest bash
 ```

-__after__ the container has been launched.
-This should open a bash shell inside the container.
-The container ID can be found by checking the active containers with `docker ps -a`.
+This should open a bash shell inside the container, from where the pipeline can be run using `make`.

 __Note__: some of the steps in the pipeline require quite some memory, so make sure to assign __at least 6GB__ of memory to your Docker instance (default is 2GB).
 Instructions for this can be found [here](https://stackoverflow.com/a/44533437/11801854).